 Coming to the most important question – what effect do dates have on blood sugar levels?

 So, is it safe to say that diabetics can eat dates as well, without worrying about jeopardizing their blood sugar levels?
 I think it is.
+But, all diabetics should check their blood sugar levels and understand their individual response to certain foods.
+This is important.
 Though there is not much research found on the recommended daily intake of dates, most physicians advise their diabetes patients to eat not more than 3 dates per day.

 How many dates can a diabetic eat?